Survival Analysis with Graph-Based Regularization for Predictors: Simulation Study

-The regularized survival models are evaluated on the following performance measures: \begin{enumerate}[(i)] \item $\ell_{2}$ error of the estimated coefficients: $\lVert \widehat{\bbeta} - \bbeta_{0} \rVert_{2}$; \item Relative prediction error (RPE): where $N_{\mathrm{test}}$ is the test data size and $X_{\mathrm{test}}\in\mathbb{R}^{N_{\mathrm{test}}\times p}$ are the test covariates; \item Harrell's concordance index (c-index) \citep{harrell1996multivariable}.
+To evaluate the performance of the graph regularizer for the Cox model, it is compared with some existing regularizers for the Cox model, including the classical lasso \citep{tibshirani1996regression,tibshirani1997lasso}, ridge regression \citep{hoerl1970ridge}, elastic net \citep{zou2005regularization, wu2012elastic}, SCAD \citep{fan2001variable, fan2002variable}, and adaptive lasso (Alasso) \citep{zou2006adaptive, zhang2007adaptive}, see Section~\ref{sec:regularizers} for details.
+The regularized survival models are evaluated on the following performance measures: \begin{enumerate}[(i)] \item $\ell_{2}$ and $\ell_1$ errors of the estimated coefficients: $\lVert \widehat{\bbeta} - \bbeta_{0} \rVert_{2}$ and $\lVert \widehat{\bbeta} - \bbeta_{0} \rVert_{1}$; \item Harrell's concordance index (c-index) \citep{harrell1996multivariable}.
 The c-index is a commonly used metric for evaluating survival prediction models.
 It measures the ability of the model to correctly predict the ranking of the survival time given a pair of new observations and is equivalent to the Area Under Curve (AUC) \citep{huang2005using}.
-A c-index of 0.5 is equivalent to random guessing and 1 is perfect prediction.
+A c-index of 0.5 is equivalent to random guessing, and 1 is a perfect prediction.
 In recent survival applications, a c-index between 0.6 and 0.7 is often considered satisfactory \citep{laimighofer2016unbiased}. \end{enumerate}

 Three types of predictor graph topologies are tested in the simulation study: (1) the sparse graph, (2) the ring graph, and (3) the graph with communities.
 Figure~\ref{fig: graph-topologies} illustrates the corresponding graph typologies.